vvv-school/assignment_yarp-find-rgb/README.md

 ![](misc/test-end.png)

 ## How to proceed
 We provide you with a starter code that contains missing gaps you have to fill in.
-Don't panic, most of the software is already done and, where missing, is full of comments to help you!
+Don't panic, most of the software is already done and, where missing, is full of comments to help you out!

 Once done, you can test your code in two ways:

 1. **Manually**: running the _yarpmanager scripts_ provided from within [**app/scripts**](./app/scripts).
-This will help you to interact with your code.
+This will help you interact with your code.
 1. **Automatically**: [running the script **test.sh**](https://github.com/vvv-school/vvv-school.github.io/blob/master/instructions/how-to-run-smoke-tests.md) in the **smoke-test** directory.
 This will give you an idea of how many points you might score.